Trail running shoes vs. hiking shoes: Your best bet for exploring the outdoors

 If you're carrying a 20kg bag on your back on a multi-day hike, you'll likely find that hiking shoes or even boots are going to be optimal for support.
 For anything less than that, though, many people are opting for trail running shoes — again, because new innovations allow trail running shoes to have a great amount of support while maintaining their traditional comfort and lightweight profile.

-If you're going out for a quick day hike with a partner on holiday, you might actually find the greater level of support a hiking shoe offers to be too stiff and uncomfortable.
+If you're going out for a quick day hike with a partner on vacation, you might actually find the greater level of support a hiking shoe offers to be too stiff and uncomfortable.

 4. Comfort and breathability